Estimate Time6 min

 7. Over 70½?
 Consider a qualified charitable distribution (QCD) from an IRA

-If you are at least age 70½, have an IRA, and plan to donate to charity this year, another consideration may be to make a QCD from your IRA.
+If you are at least age 70½, have an eligible IRA account, and plan to donate to charity this year, another consideration may be to make a QCD from your IRA.
 This action can satisfy charitable goals and allows funds to be withdrawn from an IRA without any tax consequences.
-If you are over age 73,2 a QCD can also be used to satisfy your required minimum distribution (RMD)—up to $100,000 per individual in 2023.
-The QCD contribution limit increases to $105,000 in 2024.
+If you are over age 73, a QCD can also be used to satisfy your required minimum distribution (RMD)—up to $105,000 per individual in 2024 and $108,000 in 2025.

 So if you are subject to an RMD, don’t need the funds, and would face increased income tax liabilities if you took the entire RMD, a QCD can yield both a good tax and philanthropic result.

-Tip: DAF sponsors such as Fidelity Charitable are not eligible recipients for QCDs, even though they are public charities.
-Seek professional advice about QCDs, and visit Fidelity's Learning Center for more on QCDs.
+Tip: DAF sponsors such as Fidelity Charitable® are not eligible recipients for QCDs, even though they are public charities.
+Seek professional advice about QCDs, and visit Viewpoints: Donating to a charity using a qualified charitable distribution (QCD).

 8. Check employer benefits to maximize charitable contributions